Introduction

 validate the incoming requests, by simply using the same

-algorithm, described as ALGORITHM
+algorithm, described as ALGORITHM, to recreate the

 digest.